rejeep/prodigy.el/README.md

   :tags '(rvm))
 ```

+### Fine Tuning Status

+Prodigy can only look at the *process* status to determine the
+*service* status.
+To make status even more useful, you can set status
+manually.
+Prodigy provides the function `prodigy-set-status` for
+this.
+In this example, we create a tag `rails` that will set the
-Manually setting status to `ready` when the service is actually ready:
+status to `ready` when the server is actually ready.

+The services that are tagged with `rails` will all inherit this.

 ```lisp
 (prodigy-define-tag